top of page

 And if modesty is your concern, there’s a good chance that the vast majority of people around you won’t care what you’re wearing anyways.

-As compression wear continues to grow in popularity and prevalence, we see its presence in both competitive arenas and everyday war.
+As compression garments continue to grow in popularity and prevalence, we see their presence in both competitive arenas and everyday war.

 New activewear trends, in particular what is known as athleisure, have become a popular fashion choice.